10 Best Business Computers: Ideal For Small Business Owners

 This HP All-in-One is an absolute powerhouse.
 Want to use it for work?
 Absolutely, anything thrown at this machine is handled without one breaking a sweat.

-The computer is powered by an Intel 14th Generation Core i9-14900K processor with the ability to turbo-boost up to 6.00GHz.
+The computer is powered by an Intel 14th Generation Core i9-14900K processor with the ability to turbo-boost up to 6.00 GHz.
+That translates into Geekbench 6 scores of roughly 3,059 single-core and 20,221multi-core, enough to compile large codebases, export 4 K video, or run engineering simulations without the system slowing down.

 It’s configured for those rugged applications that really do ask for some serious computing—be it compiling programs, working databases, or handling virtual machines.

-So, coming to the memory and storage part, it packs 64 GB of DDR4 RAM.
+Now, coming to the memory and storage part, it packs 64 GB of DDR4 RAM.
 Seriously, that is a lot of memory, hence ensuring one can run heaps of apps at the same time without any lag.

 Be it flipping through oodles of your browser’s tabs, using stuff like Photoshop or Premiere Pro, or getting into some high-end programs, this RAM has got your back.

 In all fairness, this computer does feature an enormous 4TB SSD for storage.
-That means, of course, you have loads of room for just about anything: huge video files, your entire photo collection—with super-fast read and write speeds.
+That means, of course, you have loads of room for just about anything: huge video files, your entire photo collection, with super-fast read and write speeds.
 You absolutely won’t stress about running out of space or waiting around for files to load.

 This desktop features a 27-inch Full HD touch display.